Exness vs Xtrade Comparison

 How do Exness and Xtrade differ in terms of minimum deposit?
 What about average spreads and funding options?

 Exness requires a minimum deposit of $1, while Xtrade requires a minimum deposit of $250.
-From our testing we found Exness offers spreads of 0.9 , while Xtrade offers spreads of N/A. Both Exness and Xtrade offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for deposits..
+You'll also want to make sure that your broker accepts the funding options and deposit methods that work best for you.
+In our testing, we've found that both Exness and Xtrade offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for deposits.
 Neither have PayPal (Deposit/Withdraw)

 Which broker offers more tradeable asset classes, Exness or Xtrade?